jentkent/storytelling-tahoe/README.md

 I am excited to continue developing my skills in QGIS and the other mapping tools as well as finding more neat ways to use staellite imagery and sensor data.
 Where I hope to dive into next is more of the data wrangling/scraping.
 I only *scraped* the surface there and plan to be the perpetual Lede student, back each year to learn more!

+>**I chose not to delete the following section fromt he MapBox template README so I could have it for future use.
+I did not write this content.**

 # MapBox scrollytelling template details

-**I chose not to delete this so I could have it for future use.
-I did not write this content.**

 - [Interactive Storytelling](#interactive-storytelling)
   - [Live Demo](#live-demo)